The New England North West Regional Plan 2036 is the NSW Government’s strategy for guiding land-use planning decisions for the New England North West.

-Monitoring Reports provide an overview of work undertaken by the NSW Government, local councils and other stakeholders to implement the Central Coast Regional Plan 2036.
+The monitoring report provides an overview of work undertaken by the NSW Government, local councils and other stakeholders to implement the New England North West Regional Plan 2036.

-The Reports identify key achievements for delivering on the goals, directions and actions of the Regional Plan and outline progress on the delivery of priority actions over the period.
-The reports also outline the work plan that will be progressed over the next 12 months.
+The report identifies the key achievements for delivering on the goals, directions and actions of the regional plan and outlines progress on the delivery of priority actions over the past 2 years.
+The report also outlines the work plan that will be progressed over the next 12 months.